NikKowPHP/social-brain/chapters/chapter-17.5.md

 Our brains evolved for high-context, face-to-face interaction.
 When we shift to a low-context medium like Slack or email, two things happen:

 1.  **The "Negative Interpretation Bias" Kicks In:** Without the data from tone of voice and body language, the brain's threat-detection system (the amygdala) tends to fill in the gaps with negative assumptions.
 A short, efficient message like "I need that report now" can be interpreted as angry or demanding, even if the sender's intent was neutral.
 2.  **Cognitive Load Skyrockets:** Constant notifications and context-switching between different chat channels and documents create a state of continuous partial attention.
-This depletes our limited working memory and makes deep, focused work nearly impossible.
+This depletes our limited working memory and makes deep, focused work nearly possible.

 **The Practice: Protocols for Asynchronous Sanity**